About the Author Mr. Charles Bartlett

 “However, orthodox Christianity, and especially orthodox Anglican Christianity is too important to be merely the hobby of the holy huddle.
 We need to reassert the need for God in the everyday world.
 This was something our Hanoverian forefathers intuitively understood, but we have lost.
 Until recently, there were a large number of common phrases in our language that were drawn from the BCP and from the King James Version of the Bible.
 These were perhaps the ultimate testimony to the impact of Anglican Christianity on our culture.”
 (3.14.10)

-Possibly relevant to Hanover’s connections with Britain, the Most Reverend Robinson ventured the scope of the English Church according to its original charge as an orb whose rays could nourish a catholic north:
+Yet Britain’s importance is not limited to America.
+There are also implications with the German Reformation.
+The Most Reverend Robinson ventured the scope of the English Church according to its ancient charge as a brilliant “orb” for the whole catholic north:

 “However, as a counterbalance to this there is some evidence that in the case of the Gallican and English Churches there was a certain amount of local autonomy.
 Local councils were held – such as the English Council at Clovesho in the 10th century – to resolve local difficulties and make Canons.
 We also have that somewhat cryptic letter of St Gregory to St Augustine of Canterbury referring to the later as “‘Patriarch’ of the other orb.”
 Implying that the Archbishop of English Church had a certain degree of independence from Rome and was to make his own decisions in keeping with the Catholic and Apostolic faith.
 He was perhaps also expressing a hope that the Archbishop of Canterbury might one day become a Patriarch to the Germanic peoples of Northern Europe.”